10 Common Yet UNSAFE Things That Parents Should Stop Doing. I Was Guilty Of Some Of These Too 😔

 Dr. Iannelli also added that:

-“The benefits usually don’t outweigh the risks … The sedative effects of Benadryl may last a good 4 to 6 hours, which may be longer than your flight, and even after your child wakes up, he may be drowsy or groggy for several hours afterwards.
-So even if he sleeps on the flight, you might end up with a fussy and irritable child afterwards.”
+“The benefits usually don’t outweigh the risks … The sedative effects of Benadryl may last a good 4 to 6 hours, which may be longer than your flight, and even after your child wakes up, he may be drowsy or groggy for several hours afterward.
+So even if he sleeps on the flight, you might end up with a fussy and irritable child afterward.”

 You might love StarBucks, but starting kids on this is something you should not do.
 Believe it or not, getting kids “caffeinated” is an increasing trend these days, according to a study by the Boston Medical Center.